foretspaisibles/bsdowl/doc/LaTeXDocument.md

 .include "latex.doc.mk"
 ```

-The example assume that the _gentable_ utility in the
-recipe above is a filter, hence input and output are defined with the
-help of shell redirections.
-Other utilities may have other ways to
-define their input and output, a described by their respective manuals.

-If you send your files to someone else, he will maybe not want to
+If we send your files to someone else, he will maybe not want to
-run your program gentable, so it is better to list `table.tex` in
+run our program `gentable`, so it is better to list `table.tex` in
-_REALCLEANFILES_ than in _CLEANFILES_: you can clean your directory
+_REALCLEANFILES_ rather than in _CLEANFILES_: we can clean your directory
-with `make clean` archive its contents and send the archive to someone
+with `make clean`, archive its contents and send the archive to someone
 else without handling the generated `table.tex` in a special way.

-Of course, you can compute some text or a METAPOST picture, or
+Of course, we can compute some text or a METAPOST picture, or
 pretty-print a piece of code, or whatever, instead of generating a
 table!

 Note that if you take advantage of the [OBJDIR](Objdir) feature of
-`bsdowl`, the production rule for `table.tex` should actually be:
+**BSD Owl Scripts**, the production rule for `table.tex` should actually be:

 ```makefile
 table.tex: gentable table.raw